* This is the Professional Version. *

 Decompression sickness occurs when rapid pressure reduction (eg, during ascent from a dive, exit from a caisson or hyperbaric chamber, or ascent to altitude) causes gas previously dissolved in blood or tissues to form bubbles in blood vessels.
 Symptoms typically include pain, neurologic symptoms, or both.
 Severe cases can be fatal.
 Diagnosis is clinical.
 Definitive treatment is recompression therapy.
 Proper diving techniques are essential for prevention.

-Decompression sickness occurs in about 2 to 4/10,000 dives.
+Decompression sickness occurs in about 2 to 4/10,000 dives among recreational divers.
+The incidence is higher among commercial divers, who often have minor musculoskeletal injuries.
 Risk factors include all of the following:

-Because excess N 2 remains dissolved in body tissues for at least 12 h after each dive, repeated dives within 1 day are most likely to cause decompression sickness.
-Decompression sickness can also develop if pressure suddenly decreases after recompression therapy (eg, by exposure to altitude).
+Because excess N2 remains dissolved in body tissues for at least 12 h after each dive, repeated dives within 1 day are more likely to cause decompression sickness.
+Decompression sickness can also develop if pressure decreases below atmospheric pressure (eg, by exposure to altitude).

 Severe symptoms may manifest within minutes of surfacing, but in most patients, symptoms begin gradually, sometimes with a prodrome of malaise, fatigue, anorexia, and headache.
 Symptoms occur within 1 h of surfacing in about 50% of patients and by 6 h in 90%.
 Rarely, symptoms can manifest 24 to 48 h after surfacing, particularly by exposure to altitude after diving (such as air travel).